The Moffatts: 2001–2011: Breakup and post-breakup ventures

 On August 25, 2001, the group broke up following their concert in London, Ontario.
 Thirteen years of touring, over 5,000 concerts, different tastes in music, and the fact that they were all now 18 years of age weighed heavy on their decisions to go their own way.

 After the break-up, Bob and Clint Moffatt briefly joined a group called Pusch and performed at the 2002 Winter Olympics.
-The band was later renamed Hidell, and lasted slightly over a year and released one album, which featured the single Going Down In Flames.
+The band was later renamed Hidell, and lasted slightly over a year and released one album, which featured the single "Going Down In Flames".
 On September 27, 2003, the band reunited to perform at the "Fire On The Mountain" benefit concert in Kamloops.
 In 2004, the Canadian Pacific Railway announced in a press release that Bob and Clint were "reunited" and appeared under the name "The Moffatts" for the railway's Holiday Train program, a mobile fundraiser for community food banks.
 In 2005, Scott also joined the tour.

 Bob eventually relocated to Ban Phe, Thailand, where he began working on an English singing contest with an educational organization called TEFL International.
 Bob convinced Clint to join him in Thailand and start a band called Same Same under the Sony BMG Music Entertainment label in 2006.
 As of 2011, Bob and Clint Moffatt reside in Nashville, Tennessee.
 They had been writing songs and performing under the name Two Bullet Parade, but later changed their name to Like Strangers.
 They performed in venues around the Nashville metropolitan area.
-In 2016 Clint and Bob released their new EP under the name Endless Summer, with the debut single 'Amen For Women'.
+In 2016, Clint and Bob released their new EP under the name Endless Summer, with the debut single "Amen For Women".

 Scott Moffatt resurfaced in an Ontario-based band The Boston Post, named after the newspaper.
-The original lineup included Shawn Everett on drums, Jon Gant on guitar and Neal Gupta on bass.
+The original lineup included Shawn Everett on drums, Jon Gant on guitar, and Neal Gupta on bass.
 They released an EP titled It's 99PM in 2003.
-A video interview with Scott Moffatt from the Holiday Train show in Sparwood, BC on December 13, 2005 indicated that he planned to go solo and was recording in LA.
-On April 10, 2006, song previews from the upcoming independent release The Allegory of the City were put up on his music page along with the promise of a limited edition version soon being available for pre order.
+A video interview with Scott Moffatt from the Holiday Train show in Sparwood, British Columbia on December 13, 2005 indicated that he planned to go solo and was recording in Los Angeles.
+On April 10, 2006, song previews from the upcoming independent release The Allegory of the City were put up on his music page along with the promise of a limited-edition version soon being available for pre order.
 Scott has been credited as the producer that opened the door for Thailand's biggest rock band Slot Machine.

 Dave Moffatt eventually relocated to Winnipeg, Manitoba, Canada, at first with aspirations of attending the University of Winnipeg and then deciding to launch an acting and modeling career.
 Dave appeared in a 2005 Winnipeg production of Miss Saigon and was a contestant on Canadian Idol, making it into the top 32 before being eliminated.